 Share your special child or teen with us this summer!
 Our mission is to honor the unique, beautiful, creative soul in each child (and to do it in a way that is fun!), to foster love of self, community and nature and to create meaningful experiences that build confidence and inner light and life-long friendships.

 GODDESS CAMP ages 9-14 (July 3-7)

 SPIRIT QUEST FOR TEENS, ages 14 -18 (July 31 -August 4)

 Spirit Hollow has been offering camps for years.
 The camps grew out of a recognition that our culture is pathologically disconnected from the natural world and sorely lacks rites of passage experiences for our youth to mature in a healthy way.
 By gathering in a ‘tribe’ in nature, kids are able to open up, connect with the wisdom of the land, their elders and their peers.

 Our original camps, Spirit Quest for Kids and Spirit Quest for Teens, are all genders.
 Goddess Camp and Warrior Camp came from the young people.
 Because the kids wanted it, historically, we put aside one afternoon per week of camp where we would split into boys and girls.
 The boys (and a few girls) wanted more intense physical activity and to discuss male issues with the men on staff.
 Girls wanted to do deep council rounds and talk about their fears, body image, self esteem and other emotional challenges, pull Goddess cards, create henna tattoos and wildcraft for tea.

 Then the kids pleaded for “a whole week of this!”
-So we heard, and seven years ago began Goddess Camp and Warrior Camp in addition to our Spirit Quest camps.
+So we heard, and ten years ago began Goddess Camp and Warrior Camp in addition to our Spirit Quest camps.